 Dr Turner answers your Necklift FAQs – Surgery, Options, Recovery and Costs

-Necklift surgery can help reduce excess skin, turkey neck or sagging jowls caused by ageing and genetics.
-Dr Scott Turner is a Specialist Plastic Surgeon and Facial surgery expert in Newcastle and Sydney NSW.
+Necklift surgery can help reduce excess skin and sagging jowls caused by aging and genetics.
+Dr Scott Turner is a Specialist Plastic Surgeon who has a focus on facial surgery in Sydney NSW.
 Here are his answers to Necklift FAQs.

 Necklift FAQs – General Questions about Neck Surgery

 - Some people develop heavy lines and excess loose skin around the lower face and neck at age 50 years and above.
 This can happen earlier in Smokers and Sun lovers.

 How can I tighten my neck and jowls?

 - A neck surgery procedure known as necklift can help tighten the sagging skin in your neck and chin.

 How do you fix sagging jowls?

 - A surgical procedure known as a necklift can take several years off your face by reducing the appearance of sagging jowls.